-If you indulge yourself in Japanese history you will see the errors in many of the the numerous canards; factual history of Usui Sensei and the healing spiritual practice he created is also much more intriguing.
+The factual history of Usui Sensei and the original healing spiritual practice he created is also much more intriguing.
 While Usui-Sensei attained enlightenment and opened to a piece of universal energy his body, relatives, and friends were still subjected to follow the political rule of the day.

-It is human to want to make things better, but no one can make a piece of ‘the source’ better; what we have come to call Usui Reiki/Reiki energy/Reiki light is a piece of ‘the source’.
+It is human to want to make things better, but no one can make ‘the source’ better; what we have come to call Usui Reiki/Reiki energy/Reiki light is a piece of ‘the source’.

-The reason for asking a person’s lineage is to know who she or he studied under and then who their instructor studied under.
-It is also good to ask if he or she honors his or her Usui Reiki Ryoho Shihan (master instructor/advanced teacher); sometimes a teacher will add in things from other practes that can cuase inharmonic vibrations.
+The reason for asking a sperson’s Usui reiki Ryoho lineage is to know who she or he studied under and then who their instructor studied under.
+It is also good to ask if he or she honors his or her Usui Reiki Ryoho Shihan (teacher of high standing).

-Thank you for respecting the © on all the information Roberta R. Barnes is sharing with you and not copying without her written permission, not changing any of the words, and including her as the author.
+Thank you for respecting the © on all the information Roberta R. Barnes is sharing with you, and not copying without her written permission; if you do have her written permission, not changing any of the words, and including her as the author.